sbabic/swupdate/doc/source/handlers.rst

 Supplied handlers
 -----------------

-In mainline there are the handler for the most common cases.
-They includes:
+In mainline there are the handlers for the most common cases.
+They include:
 	- flash devices in raw mode (both NOR and NAND)
 	- UBI volumes
 	- raw devices, such as a SD Card partition